 Our Analysis and Test Results

+We think this is a decent and affordable addition to any kitchen.
 Our only slight complaint with this food processor is its multi-tiered stacked blades.
 This abundance of very sharp blades can make it a bit treacherous to wash by hand.

 We didn't like that the pulse feature takes a little more than a second to spin down when the button is released, making it a bit more difficult to precisely control how much you want this food processor to chop your food.